ataiisakov/bachelor/README.md

 #### App Frame timing
 The scroll tests were run five times and the results are based on the data from the five tests.

-Macrobenchmark tests were written for XML & Jetpack-Compose to obtain frame timing data while scrolling the list:
+Macrobenchmark tests were written for XML & Jetpack-Compose to get frame timing data while scrolling the list:
 * [Frame Timing Jetpack-Compose](./compose/benchmark/src/main/java/com/example/benchmark/FrameTimingBenchmark.kt)
 * [Frame Timing XML](./xml/benchmark/src/main/java/com/example/benchmark/FrameTimingBenchmark.kt)